 If you or your business has a dispute involving a contract or other business matter, you should consult with a knowledgeable and skilled business litigation attorney.
-James G. Schwartz has advocated on behalf of businesses and business owners in the Bay Area since 1976.
+Cirrus Law PC has advocated on behalf of businesses and business owners in the Bay Area since 1976.
 Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation to see how we can assist you.

 More Blog Posts:

 California Court Grants Preliminary Injunctions in FTC Case Alleging Violations of Federal Consumer Protection Law, Pleasanton Business & Commercial Lawyer Blog, December 15, 2015

 Corporations Are “Persons” Under Federal Debt Collection Statute, According to One Appellate Court, Pleasanton Business & Commercial Lawyer Blog, August 17, 2015

 Shareholders Claim Misrepresentations in Connection with Company’s IPO after Stock Price Collapses, Pleasanton Business & Commercial Lawyer Blog, April 30, 2015